-- 1. Provide a minimum of two weeks' notice to Contractor for any site review and/or contract compliance visits. - 2.
-Have the option to request additional reports or data to meet its program goals.
-County will provide Contractor with a minimum of two weeks' notice requesting the additional information, unless there is an urgent programmatic need to expedite the data/report. - 3.
-Have the option to modify or add related performance measures, goals, and targets to meet its program goals.
-County will discuss requests with, and provide advance notice to, Contractor if County makes any modifications.
+- Have the option to request additional reports or data to meet its program goals.
+County will provide Contractor with a minimum of four weeks' notice requesting the additional information, unless there is an urgent programmatic need to expedite the data/report. - 2.
+Have the option to modify of add related performance measures, goals, and targets to meet its program goals.
+County will discuss requests with and collaborate with Contractor on planning for any changes.
+County will provide at least 60 days advance notice to Contractor if County makes any modifications unless there is an urgent programmatic need to expedite the changes.